EffieChantzi/COMBImageDL/COMBO-MF/COMBO_MF_README.md

 The following short animation shows how to deploy the computational module COMBO-MF, in order to perform inter-plate analysis.
-This involves quality control of the inter-plate replicate results, calculation of the corresponding median values to reduce experimental noise/variability and visualization.
+This involves quality control of the replicate results among the different plates/batches, calculation of the corresponding median values to reduce experimental noise/variability and joint visualization.

 ![Demo_InterPlate](demo/COMBO_MF_InterPlate.gif)